 Lead generation in times of crisis

 A chatbot with AI is an ideal way to maintain customer contact, expand the relationship and generate new leads in times of crisis despite social distancing.
 Of course, human contact cannot be replaced, but through innovative technologies, companies can get closer to customers and prospects than ever before.
-Artificial intelligence enables fast and personalized communication in real-time.
+Artificial intelligence enables fast and personalised communication in real-time.
 Using a predefined process, the chatbot can analyse and evaluate the data and react to individual customer requirements – and thanks to Natural Language Processing (NLP), using natural language in direct dialogue.
 In unpredictable times, the stability that a chatbot offers through a continuous performance level and scalability are crucial for success.

 Conversational marketing is the ideal field of application for bots: companies give users on their website the opportunity to contact and communicate directly with them – regardless of time and place.
 By using live chats where employees or chatbots are available for a digital conversation to answer customers’ questions via messenger services, integrations with popular applications or other tools.
 Customers can use chatbots to start a conversation in real-time and easily get the desired information without having to click through countless sub-pages.
 A chatbot on the website removes the restraint to contact a company, as the consumer feels more anonymous and can close the chat any time.
 This is the best starting point for generating qualified leads, as the prospective customer initiates the conversation.
 The chatbot offers an authentic experience by giving insights into products or services, individually tailored information and builds a valuable customer relationship.
 The newly formed trust is particularly important in times of uncertainty and provides consumers with constructive support in their purchasing decisions.
 This positive customer journey clearly sets the company apart from the competition.

 Improved business performance after the crisis through AI